ankitrajput0096/Swagger_And_JUnit_SpringBoot_Dockerized/README.md

-# Swagger 2 (Using Springfox) Spring boot application
+# Swagger 2 (Using Springfox) And JUnit Test-cases (Mockito) Spring boot application

-Dockerized Spring Boot application with Swagger 2 implementation.
+Dockerized Spring Boot application with Swagger 2 implementation and JUnit test-cases using Mockito.

 ## Getting Started